 We’re partnering with the research code experts at Code Ocean to make it easier for you to link your journal articles to the associated code.
-Find out how readers can also run code within the body of your article on Taylor & Francis Online.
+Find out how readers can also run code directly from your article on Taylor & Francis Online.

 It’s becoming more common for researchers and developers to share the code they’ve produced.
 There are many reasons why you should consider doing so, including: